thesp0nge/dawnscanner/README.md

 ## Supporters

 To me as project leader it's very important to have feedbacks.
-I really want to ear your voice.

 If you're a proud codesake-dawn user, if you find it useful, if you integrated it in your release process and if you want to openly support the project you